jtr109/jtr109.github.io/source/_posts/Be-Careful-When-Defining-Singleton-Using-Double-Checked-Locking.md

 ```

 Unfortunately, the answer is **A**.
 As an explanation, when one thread initialize the instance by `_instance = new Singleton();`, one another code find the instance is not null and expect the `Number` has been set to 1.
 But actually, the value of `Number` property is not set yet.
 Then, the DCL (double-checked locking) doesn't achieve the target it is used in this case.

+---

+Update on April 3th, 2024

+The article [Double-checked lock is not thread-safe](https://codeql.github.com/codeql-query-help/csharp/cs-unsafe-double-checked-lock/) says the insecurity of using double-checked lock in C#.
+It recommends several ways to make the code thread-safe:

+> - Avoid double-checked locking, and simply perform everything within the lock statement.
+> - Make the field volatile using the volatile keyword.
+> - Use the System.Lazy class, which is guaranteed to be thread-safe.
+This can often lead to more elegant code.
+> - Use System.Threading.LazyInitializer.

+Examples can be found in the original article.